romanpunia/vitex/README.md

 Tomahawk is licensed under the MIT license

 ## Known Issues
-This project is under development, bugs aren't the rare thing, THX to PVS-Studio, they became less often.
-Also dependency installation process can by quite tricky on some platforms like MacOS.
+This project is under development, bugs aren't the rare thing, thx to PVS-Studio, they became less often.
 OpenGL is not working properly, sooner or later it will be fully implemented, SPIRV-Cross will help with that.
 Script interface covers less than 5% of Tomahawk's abilities, bindings are wasting too much time to write, sorry :)